Average-case matrix discrepancy: satisfiability bounds: Large deviations for the spectral norm of a Gaussian matrix

 \myskip \textbf{Sharp threshold sequence --} Theorem~7 of \cite{altschuler2023zero} (see also Lemma~\ref{lemma:dylan}) directly implies the existence of a sharp threshold sequence for average-case matrix discrepancy.
 Using Theorems~\ref{thm:first_moment} and \ref{thm:second_moment}, we can locate it in the closure of the ``Unknown region'' of Fig.~\ref{fig:phase_diagram}. \begin{corollary}[Sharp threshold sequence] Let $n, d \geq 1$, and assume $n/d^2 \to \tau > 0$ as $d\to \infty$.
 There exists a sequence $\kappa_c(d,\tau)$ such that: \begin{itemize} \item[$(i)$] For any $\eps > 0$, $\bbP[Z_{\kappa_c - \eps} \geq 1] = \smallO_d(1)$, while $\bbP[Z_{\kappa_c + \eps} \geq 1] = 1 - \smallO_d(1)$. \item[$(ii)$] $\tau_1(\kappa_c) \leq \tau \leq \tau_2(\kappa_c)$, i.e.\ $(\kappa_c,\tau)$ is in the closure of the ``Unknown'' region of Fig.~\ref{fig:phase_diagram}. \end{itemize} \end{corollary}

 The existence of a sharp threshold sequence has been established recently in a variety of other perceptron-like problems, see for instance \cite{talagrand1999self,talagrand2011mean,xu2021sharp,nakajima2023sharp,altschuler2023zero}.
 Corollary~\ref{cor:sharp_threshold} shows the existence of a sharp threshold $\kappa_c$ depending on $d$, and bounds it in an interval of size $\Theta(1)$.
-We further conjecture $\kappa_c(d,\tau)$ to converge to a well-defined limit, as we plan to discuss in a future work.
+We further conjecture $\kappa_c(d,\tau)$ to converge to a well-defined limit, as we plan to discuss in a future work. \begin{openquestion}[Sharp SAT/UNSAT transition] Obtain the sharp limit of $(1/d^2) \EE \log Z_\kappa$, and from it a sharp SAT/UNSAT threshold, closing the gap in Fig.~\ref{fig:phase_diagram}.
+In particular, compare it with the success of the second moment method (see Open Problem~\ref{op:sharp_2nd_mom}). \end{openquestion}

 \myskip \textbf{Structure of the solution space --} Beyond satisfiability, a natural question concerns the geometric structure of the space of solutions $\{\eps \in \{\pm 1\}^n \, : \, \|\sum_i \eps_i \bW_i\|_\op~\leq~\kappa \sqrt{n}\}$.
-In the symmetric binary perceptron, the geometric structure of the solution space was investigated by~\cite{aubin2019storage,perkins2021frozen,abbe2022proof}, and was shown to exhibit a ``frozen-1RSB'' structure: that is, typically, solutions are isolated and far apart.
-Whether the solution space in average-case matrix discrepancy presents similar geometric features is a stimulating question, especially as the failure of the second moment method in parts of the phase diagram might indicate a richer picture than in the SBP.
-We leave this question open for future investigation.
+In the symmetric binary perceptron, the geometric structure of the solution space was investigated by~\cite{aubin2019storage,perkins2021frozen,abbe2022proof}, and was shown to exhibit a ``frozen-1RSB'' structure: that is, typically, solutions are isolated and far apart. \begin{openquestion}[Structure of the set of solutions] Elucidate whether the solution space (in the SAT region of Fig.~\ref{fig:phase_diagram} for $\kappa < 2$) exhibits the ``frozen-1RSB'' property. \end{openquestion}

+In the SBP it was the second moment analysis that suggested the existence of freezing~\citep{aubin2019storage}.
+However in the present context two difficulties arise: $(i)$ this argument usually relies on establishing a contiguity property with a ``planted'' version of the model, and $(ii)$ even if contiguity holds, the second moment upper bound developed in Section~\ref{sec:2nd_moment} is unfortunately not sharp enough to determine whether freezing occurs, even withing the SAT region of Fig.~\ref{fig:phase_diagram}.
+We discuss points $(i)$ and $(ii)$ in further details in Appendix~\ref{sec:appendix_freezing}.
+Going beyond, the failure of the second moment method (discussed above) may also signal a different geometric structure than in the SBP, at least in parts of the phase diagram.